jvlmdr/jack.valmadre.net/notes/_posts/2020-01-06-sample-smooth-paths.md

 ## Efficient technique

-However, the above approach requires us to compute a factorization of a large sparse matrix.
+However, the above approach requires us to compute a factorization of a large (admittedly sparse) matrix.
 This can be avoided if we are willing to instead consider sampling _periodic_ smooth paths.
-Since all the matrices become circulant, they can be diagonalized using the DFT.
+Since all the matrices become circulant (and square), they can be diagonalized using the DFT.

 For engineers like me, the diagonalization is hiding in the familiar convolution identity.
 Let $Y$ denote the matrix which corresponds to circular convolution with a signal $y$.